A model/simulator to learn about vertical energy (heat) transfer in the Earth’s system and planetary energy balance.

 This model/simulator shows the relationship between changes in Earth’s climate due to variations in the solar energy received by the planet over geological time scales.
 It shows that over long timescales ice age cycles (Milankovitch cycles) have occurred on earth due to changes in the orbital parameters (obliquity, precession, and eccentricity).

-This model demonstrates the effect of greenhouse gases on outgoing energy flux and compares various greenhouse gases such as carbon dioxide, methane, and water vapor with respect to the absorption of infrared radiation.
+A model/simulator to understand the effect of greenhouse gases on outgoing energy flux, and to compare the absorption of infrared radiation by various greenhouse gases such as carbon dioxide (CO2), methane (CH4), and water vapor.

 This calculator provides current and forecasted soil water deficit at a specific location.
 It uses historical climate data, forecasted rainfall and evapotranspiration data, and location-specific data to for this prediction.